Herschdorfer/crypt-basics/README.md

 ## Structure

-The source code follows the standart Maven structure for code.
+The source code follows the standard Maven structure for code.

+`src/main/java/*` contains the implementation.
+`src/main/test/*` contains the test code.

 A basic latex documentation can be found in `./doc/`.

+## Coverage and Linting

+This project is tested and linted by a GitHub Actions and [SonarCloud](https://sonarcloud.io/project/overview?id=Herschdorfer_crypt-basics).